 Symptom Possible cause How to put it right Reference The machine is not plugged in.
 Plug the machine in. page 9 The sewing The main power switch is turned off.
 Turn on the main power switch. page 9 machine does not work.
 The bobbin winder shaft is pushed to the right.
-Move the bobbin winder shaft to the left. page 12, 13 You have not used the foot controller properly.
+Move the bobbin winder shaft to the left. page 13, 14 You have not used the foot controller properly.
 Use the foot controller properly. page 10 The needle is not fitted properly.
-Fit the needle properly. page 21 The needle clamp screw is loose.
-Use the screwdriver to firmly tighten the screw. page 22 The needle is bent or blunt.
-Replace the needle. page 21 You have not used the right combination of fabric, thread and needle.
-Choose a thread and needle that are appropriate for the type of fabric. page 20 The presser foot you are using is not appropriate for the type of stitch that you want to sew.
-Attach the presser foot that is correct for the type of stitch that you want to sew. page 56 The upper thread tension is too tight.
-Loosen the upper thread tension. page 29 The needle breaks.
-You are pulling the fabric too much. are pulling the fabric too much.
-Lightly guide the fabric. breaks.
-The area around the hole in the needle plate.
-Contact your retailer or the nearest authorized service center.
-The area around the hole in the presser foot is scratched.
+Fit the needle properly. page 22 The needle clamp screw is loose.
+Use the screwdriver to firmly tighten the screw. page 23 The needle is bent or blunt.
+Replace the needle. page 22 You have not used the right combination of fabric, thread and needle.
+Choose a thread and needle that are appropriate for the type of fabric. page 21 The presser foot you are using is not appropriate for the type of stitch that you want to sew.
+Attach the presser foot that is correct for the type of stitch that you want to sew. page 35 The upper thread tension is too tight.
+Loosen the upper thread tension. page 31 The needle breaks.
+You are pulling the fabric too much.
+Lightly guide the fabric. - Diears.
+The area around the hole in the needle plate is scratched.
+Replace the needle plate.
+Contact your retailer or the nearest authorized service center. - The area around the hole in the presser foot is scratched.
 Replace the presser foot.
 Contact your retailer or the nearest authorized service center. - The bobbin case is scratched.
 Replace the bobbin case.
 Contact your retailer or the nearest authorized service center. - You have not used a bobbin that has been designed for this machine.
 Incorrect bobbins will not work properly.
-Only use a bobbin that has been designed for this machine. page 11 You have not threaded the upper thread properly. (for example, you have not fitted the spool properly, or the thread has come out of the guide above the needle.)
-Correct the upper threading. page 16 -1 There are knots or tangles in the thread.
-Remove any knots or tangles.
-The upper thread breaks.
+Only use a bobbin that has been designed for this machine. page 12 You have not threaded the upper thread properly. (for example, you have not fitted the spool properly, or the thread has come out of the guide above the needle.)
+Correct the upper threading. page 1 7 The upper There are knots or tangles in the thread.
+Remove any knots or tangles. - thread breaks.
 The needle is not appropriate for the thread you are using.
-Choose a needle that is appropriate for the type of stitch. page 20 The upper thread tension is too tight.
-Loosen the upper thread tension. page 29 The thread is tangled, for example, in the bobbin case.
+Choose a needle that is appropriate for the type of stitch. page 21 The upper thread tension is too tight.
+Loosen the upper thread tension. page 31 The thread is tangled, for example, in the bobbin case.
 Remove the tangle thread.
-If the thread is tangled in the bobbin case, clean the bobbin case. page 61 The needle is bent or blunt.
-Replace the needle. page 21
+If the thread is tangled in the bobbin case, clean the bobbin case. page 70 The needle is bent or blunt.
+Replace the needle. page 22